hotpacket/portuguese-bank/README.md

 We created a model to predict the success of a Portuguese bank's marketing campaign.
 The goal of the campaign is to convince customers to purchase bank deposit subsriptions.
 The model will attempt to identify customers with a greater likelihood of purchasing subscriptions.

-To this end, we will try several classification models, namely K-Nearest Neighbors, Logistic Regression, Decision Trees, and Support Vector Machines.
+To this end, we tried several classification models, namely K-Nearest Neighbors, Logistic Regression, Decision Trees, and Support Vector Machines.

 Our dataset comes from the UCI Machine Learning repository (https://archive.ics.uci.edu/ml/datasets/bank+marketing).